Karl Löwith

-Karl Löwith (/de/; 9 January 1897 – 26 May 1973) was a German philosopher in the phenomenological tradition.
-A student of Husserl and Heidegger, he was one of the most prolific German philosophers of the twentieth century.
+Karl Löwith (/de/; 9 January 1897 – 26 May 1973) was a German philosopher best known for his critiques of historicism and his analysis of secularization in modern thought.
+A student of Martin Heidegger and Edmund Husserl during the Weimar Republic, Löwith developed a distinctive philosophical position that questioned the progressivist assumptions underlying much of nineteenth and twentieth-century European philosophy, and is considered one of the most influential philosophers of the twentieth century.

-He is known for his two books From Hegel to Nietzsche, which describes the decline of German classical philosophy, and Meaning in History, which challenges the modern, secular progressive narrative of history, which seeks to ground the meaning of history in itself.
+His most influential work, Meaning in History (1949), argued that Enlightenment philosophies of history from Giambattista Vico to Karl Marx represented secularised versions of Christian eschatology, transforming theological concepts of divine providence and salvation into immanent historical processes whilst retaining their underlying structure, which he argues is incoherent without their providential origin.
+This analysis established him as a major humanist critic of the notion that history possesses inherent meaning or direction (telos).

+Forced into exile in 1934 due to his Jewish ancestry, Löwith spent periods in Italy, Japan, and the United States before returning to Germany in 1952, where he taught at Heidelberg University until his retirement.
+His experience of displacement shaped his philosophical outlook, reinforcing his scepticism towards grand historical narratives and systematic philosophies that claimed to discern the ultimate meaning of human existence.

+Beyond his work on the philosophy of history, Löwith wrote extensively on nineteenth-century European thought, producing important studies of Heidegger, Nietzsche, Kierkegaard, and Max Weber.
+His philosophical approach combined rigorous historical scholarship with a persistent questioning of modernity's assumptions about progress, reason, and the human condition.

 Life

 Löwith was born in Munich to a Christian family of Jewish descent.
 He was trained in phenomenology under Heidegger, and they developed a close friendship.
-However this relationship became estranged with Heidegger's affiliation with Nazism, therefore Löwith had to emigrate from Germany in 1934 because of the Nazi regime.
+However, this relationship became estranged with Heidegger's affiliation with Nazism, and Löwith had to emigrate from Nazi Germany in 1934.
 He was an important witness in 1936 to Heidegger's continuing allegiance to Nazism.
 He went to Italy and in 1936 he went to Japan (as did figures like Emil Brunner [1889-1966]) where he lectured at Tohoku University, which had its own tradition of phenomenology.
 But because of the alliance between the Third Reich and Japan he had to leave Japan in 1941 and went to the United States.
 From 1941 to 1952, he taught at the Hartford Theological Seminary and The New School for Social Research.
-In 1952 he returned to Germany to teach as professor of philosophy at Heidelberg, where he died.
+In 1952, he returned to Germany to teach as professor of philosophy at Heidelberg, where he died.